-A garden is a place for relaxation and discovery.
+A garden, combined with outdoor furniture, is a great place for relaxation and discovery.
 But what if you could experience your garden through all five senses?

 Looking for ways to create an outdoor space filled with sounds, scents and textures?
 A sensory garden is the perfect way to do just that!

 Sensory gardens are carefully designed outdoor spaces which are devoted to engaging the senses.
 They are more than just adding plants and decorating it with garden buildings or outdoor seating areas.